top of page

 SOCIAL MEDIA

 Children and young people have who have access to social media may follow us on our social media accounts.
 They will also be able to contact us via Direct Message (DM) or Instagram phone call between the hours of 9am and 9pm, Monday to Friday.
-Social media accounts are accessed by the Service Manager and monitored by our admin team.
+Social media accounts are accessed by the Service Delivery Manager and monitored by our admin team.

 Instagram handles: